John Tory: Extramarital affair and resignation

 On February 10, 2023, the Toronto Star broke the news that during the COVID-19 pandemic, Tory had a months-long affair with a former staffer that ended earlier in 2023.
 Through his lawyer, Tory described the relationship as a "serious error of judgement".
 While no law prohibits politicians from having relationships with their staff, the Star questioned whether the relationship violated the city's internal policies.

 Tory announced at a press conference the same day that he would resign as Mayor of Toronto and committed to working with Deputy Mayor Jennifer McKelvie, City Manager Paul Johnson and City Clerk John D. Elvidge to ensure an "orderly transition".
-He submitted his resignation letter to Elvidge on February 16, which states that his official last day would be February 17 at 5 p.m., after which McKelvie would assume certain mayoral powers until council arranges for a mayoral by-election.
+He submitted his resignation letter to Elvidge on February 16, which states that his official last day would be February 17 at 5 p.m., after which McKelvie would assume certain mayoral powers until council arranged for a mayoral by-election.
+Former NDP MP Olivia Chow was elected to succeed Tory as mayor.
+Tory had endorsed his former deputy mayor Ana Bailão to succeed him.
+She finished second in the election.

+Post mayoralty

+In December 2023, several months after he resigned as mayor, Tory joined Bell Media as a municipal affairs commentator appearing on CFRB as a commentator and substitute host as well as on CTV News and CP24.
+In March 2024, it was announced that Tory would rejoin the board of directors of Rogers, after being a member of the board between 2010 and 2014 prior to running for Mayor of Toronto.

 Personal life

 Tory has been married to Barbara Hackett, a home builder and renovator, since 1978.
 They met in 1976 at York University, where they both studied law and Hackett also studied business.
 Hackett was diagnosed with Guillain–Barré syndrome in 1991.
 They have four children.

 Tory has two brothers, Michael and Jeffrey, and one sister, Jennifer.
 One of Tory's ancestors, James Tory, was a soldier in the 71st Scottish Regiment.
 He was captured and held as a prisoner of war during the American Revolution.
 He later settled in Nova Scotia in the 1780s.
 His maternal grandmother, Helen Yvonne Solomon, was born in 1909 to a Russian Jewish family that had immigrated to Canada six years earlier and settled in Toronto.
 Helen Solomon married Howard English Bacon, an Anglican, and their daughter Elizabeth Bacon was raised a Christian and married Tory's father, John A. Tory, in 1953.